 - absentee ballot voting and how it can hurt you,

 - IRA contributions and 401k contributions while earning foreign income,

 - social security agreements and many other things to make you go crazy.

 As if living in a foreign country wasn’t hard enough.
 We’re here to help!
 Please visit our FAQs for more information on taxes for expats and the foreign earned income exclusion.

 WCG are specialists in small business owners, especially S corporations.
 We have several consultants, physicians, graphic designers, insurance agents, among several others, who operate domestic S corporations from overseas.
 It is quite simple- we usually create an entity in Washington, Wyoming or Florida, elect the entity to be taxed as an S corporation and run payroll to satisfy IRS rules all while you are working in a foreign country.
 If you want to take your talents abroad yet maintain your small business, we can certainly help!

 Fee Info (transparency)

 Many tax preparation companies charge you a basic rate, and then add on additional charges for eFiling, joint returns, rental properties, capital gains, small businesses, etc. And once you’re committed and find out the total fee, it’s too late.
-Most expat tax returns are prepared for a fee range of $600 to $800 which includes August and November financial tune-ups.
+Most expat tax returns are prepared for a fee range of $700 to $900.
 Our fee also includes your state tax return (if necessary) and foreign earned income exclusion calculations.
 There are some additional filings that might be required, and those fees are below-

 Please review our Fee Structure for more information.